nadiabey/nadiabey/README.md

 - ✌🏽 Hi, I’m Nadia!
-- 📚  I’m a fourth-year undergraduate majoring in biology and global health with a minor in computational biology.
+- 📚  I have a bachelor's degree in biology and global health with a minor in computational biology.
-- 💻 Languages: Python, R, SQL, HTML
+- 💻 Languages: Python, R, SQL, HTML, JavaScript
-- ❤️  Data journalism and public health
+- ❤️  Data, journalism and public health

 <!---
 nadiabey/nadiabey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.